-The Historical Shorthand of Heraldry Court artist who also prepares a copy for recording in the Public Register of all Arms and Bearings in Scotland.
+Letters Patent are prepared by a Lyon Court artist who also prepares a copy for recording in the Public Register of all Arms and Bearings in Scotland.
 The Letters Patent are then sealed and signed by the Lord Lyon and recorded in the Register.

-Description of the Arms Arms, are also referred to as a coat of arms, from the central element of the full heraldic achievement which consists of a shield crest and motto and where appropriate supporters.
+Description of the Arms

+Arms, are also referred to as a coat of arms, from the central element of the full heraldic achievement which consists of a shield crest and motto and where appropriate supporters.
 The only additament now granted to the holders of feudal dignities is a steel helm or helmet with a grille of three grilles garnished in gold or a steel tilting helm garnished in gold.

 Arms are a form of intellectual property and the Lyon Court is in effect a heraldic patent office.
 The fee paid by the petitioner covers not only the cost of preparing the Letters Patent but also the permanent legal protection afforded by the recording of the Arms in the Register.
 Again details of costs can be found on the Lyon Court website.

 The Letters Patent are reproduced with the kind permission of Dr Pier Felice.

-About Us

-Lindsays is a highly-regarded Scottish law firm.
-We combine high levels of service with legal expertise to tailor the best possible outcomes and results for you, your business, or your family.

-We work with a wide range of high net worth individuals, businesses, charities, universities and financial institutions.
-Whatever your sector and whatever the scale of your business, we provide high quality, specialist advice, coupled with a commitment to getting results.

-Offices
+Contact us

-Caledonian Exchange, 19A Canning Street, Edinburgh EH3 8HE
+Edinburgh Caledonian Exchange, 19A Canning Street Edinburgh EH3 8HE

-T: 0131 229 1212

-E: edinburgh@lindsays.co.uk

-1 Royal Bank Place, Buchanan Street, Glasgow G1 3AA
+T: 0131 229 1212 E: edinburgh@lindsays.co.uk Glasgow 1 Royal Bank Place, Buchanan Street Glasgow G1 3AA

-T: 0141 221 6551

-E: glasgow@lindsays.co.uk

-Seabraes House, 18 Greenmarket, Dundee DD1 4QB
+T: 0141 221 6551 E: glasgow@lindsays.co.uk Dundee (Legal) Seabraes House, 18 Greenmarket Dundee DD1 4QB

-T: 01382 224112

-E: dundee@lindsays.co.uk

-21 Crichton Street, Dundee DD1 3AR
+T: 01382 224112 E: dundee@lindsays.co.uk Dundee (Property) 21 Crichton Street, Dundee DD1 3AR

-T: 01382 802050

-E: dundeeproperty@lindsays.co.uk

-33A Westgate, North Berwick EH39 4AG
+T: 01382 802050 E: dundeeproperty @lindsays.co.uk North Berwick 33A Westgate, North Berwick EH39 4AG

 T: 01620 893481

 E: northberwick@lindsays.co.uk